TheThunderGuyS/usefulTags/README.md

 #### `stripAllIndents`:
-Remove *all* indentation from each line in a multi-line string (useful deep in callbacks/conditionals where extra indents are a generated mistake)
+Remove *all* indentation from each line in a multi-line string (useful deep in callbacks/conditionals where additional indents are a generated mistake)
 ```js
 const line = stripAllIndents`This
     is